 WELCOME TO ORÇUN SELÇUK’S ACADEMIC WEBSITE

 Currently, I am working on my dissertation, which broadly examines the relationship between populism and polarization.
 I focus on polarizing populist leaders in Venezuela, Ecuador, Turkey, and beyond.
-I expect to defend my dissertation in June 2019.
+I expect to defend my dissertation in Spring 2019.

 At FIU, I have taught CPO 2002 (Introduction to Comparative Politics), CPO 4303 (Politics of South America), and first-year-writing courses at the undergraduate level.
-Previously, I worked as teaching assistants for courses on politics of Latin America, the Middle East, the United States, and Russia.
+Previously, I worked as teaching assistants for courses on the Politics of Latin America, the Middle East, the United States, and Russia.
 Based on faculty nominations, I won the Best Political Science Teaching Assistant Award in 2017.

 On this website, you can find my latest CV, publications, pictures from research trips, and teaching documents.

 Feel free to leave comments and engage in a dialogue with the content.